alanng10/class-lang/Docue/Article/Word/a.md

 Word "gen" has meaning that is generate.

+Word "ope" has meaning that is work done label.

 Word "geno" has meaning that is generalize.

 Word "infane" has meaning that is infinity.